TarVK/model-react/README.md

     get(params?: IDataRetrieverParams): T;

     /**
-     * Indicates that this data is no longer up to data and should be reloaded */ markDirty(): void;
+     * Indicates that this data is no longer up to date and should be reloaded */ markDirty(): void;
 }